-Note in conclusion that the kinetic approach used in the equations used above allows to naturally include the potential energy into consideration.
-Considering a large variation of empirical parameters given in different sources (Smyth et al., 2013;

-160 Liu et al., 2017; You et al., 2003), for now it seems more important to use the new, quantitative experimental data whenever available, rather than add more details to the relatively simple semi-empirical theory.
-In particular, we the further study it seems important to find more of experimental data allowing to apply the theory.
-We also plan to extend the present approach to description of dynamic time-varying turbulence in the field of internal waves (e.g., Moum et al., 2022).
+Here we limited ourselves by the semi-empirical approach with Kolmogorov scaling significantly modified by adding the equations for the potential energy of turbulence.
+Considering the dispersion of experimental data shown in Forryan et al. (2013) and a large variation of empirical parameters given in different sources (Smyth et al., 2013; Liu et al., 2017; You et al., 2003), for now it seems more important to use the new, quantitative experimental data whenever available, rather than add more details to the relatively simple semi-empirical theory.
+In particular, we plan to extend the present approach to description of dynamic turbulence in the field of internal waves (e.g., Moum et al., 2022).